Slamy/CDi_MiSTer/doc/memory.md

 0x4ffc00 to 0x4fffdf    MCD212 SystemIO (is this even used? at least not mentioned in MAME) 0x4fffe0 to 0x4fffff    MCD212 according to MAME, channels 1+2 according to datasheet

+0xd00000 to 0xdfffff    DVC RAM block 1 (according to mame) 1MB
+0xe80000 to 0xefffff    DVC RAM block 2 (according to mame) 512kB

 ## CPU Internal

 0x80002011  UART Mode